Skip to main content

 Admin CMS went live, giving us a way to edit 190 consoles without running SQL by hand.

-• Password-authenticated admin area with layout shell, sidebar, topbar, and toast provider
+• Admin area with layout shell, sidebar, topbar, and toast provider

-• Platform CRUD with paginated DataTable, EntityForm, and Supabase Storage image upload
+• Platform CRUD with a paginated data table, a shared form primitive, and image upload

 • Enrichment tabs for history, media, trivia, and story, each with server actions